-Ontario's Emergency Management and Civil Protection Act is not new legislation.
+The Act is not new legislation.
 It has been around for more than a decade (finally fully enacted in 2006), and was preceded by other legislation intended to give broad powers to government during periods of dire emergency.
 But it was not until this year - literally, at no time before this year - that Emergency Orders have been issued.
-And this year has seen a lot of them.
+And this year has seen a very high number of them.
+In fact, it seems that significantly more than half of all the regulations published by the provincial government so far this year, have been published under this Act or under other statutes but in relation to the Emergency.